Recsperts/landing/recspertLanding/content/search.md

 ---
-title: "Search" # in any language you want
-layout: "search" # is necessary
-# url: "/archive"
-# description: "Description for Search"
+title: HOW IT WORKS
+layout: search
-summary: "search"
+summary: search

 ---